martintomterud/DA-ML/project1/src/README.md

 - mainOLS.py : The main instance that performs OLS reg on the noisy Franke function and creates figures.
 - mainRidgeLasso.py : Performs ridge and lasso reg on Franke function.
 - terrainMain.py : Contains all regression methods on the terrain data.
+- terrainFigure.py : Creates the terrain figure in the report.